 Special programming works.
 It’s promotable, and stands out.
 It’s well, special.
 In an over-communicated world filled with competition for attention, bundling content in easily understood packages is a great strategy.
 For radio personalities, Theme Weeks fit this model.

 There’s a ton of data that shows a big event can be far more attractive to listeners than dripping a good idea over a long period of time.
 That’s one of the secrets behind releasing an entire season of a popular TV show all at once.
 It creates a buzz as viewers binge away on a new season of Stranger Things.

-In radio, there is clear and convincing evidence that a highly concentrated contest over a short period of time is more effective in attracting tune in than stretching the same amount of prizes over a longer period of time.
+In radio, there is clear and convincing evidence that a highly concentrated contest over a short period of time is an effective in attracting tune in.
+It can be more enticing than stretching the same amount of prizes over a longer period of time.
 It creates excitement, and absolutely motivates listeners to take action.

 It’s also why Theme Weeks can work for radio shows.
 Focus more attention on a defined time period.
 It can have a dramatic impact on audience reaction.